rogerburton/curiosity/content/documentation/emails.md

 title: Curiosity
 ---

+# Email templates

+All the emails that can be sent by the system are given by variants of the `EmailTemplate` data type.
+See [their documentation](/haddock/Curiosity-Data-Email.html#t:EmailTemplate).

 # Sent emails

 All the emails that are sent by the system go through an internal queue.